ckolek/musicID/README.txt

    located in the same directory at the dan.py program, or can be accessed when dan.py is given the full file path.
 2. Ensure your Python PATH variable is properly setup.
-3. Run the following command:
+3. Run the following command to make the dan file executable:
     >chmod +x dan
 3. Run the dan program.
 Some example usages:
     >./dan -f z01.wav -f z02.wav